IBM/CodeEngine/thumbnail/README.md

 just hard-coded the bucket name into the application, but being able to modify the name dynamically without changing the source code is better.

-With that let's update our application:
+With that let's update our application to use a newer version of our code, which is available from the "v2" version of our container image:
 ```
 $ ibmcloud ce app update --name thumbnail --image ibmcom/thumbnail:v2 \
     --env BUCKET=$BUCKET